MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/component-framework-for-canvas-apps.md

 ## Delete a code component

 To delete a code component from a canvas app, select the code component that you want to delete and then select the **Delete** button on the menu.
-When the code component is deleted from the app, all the code component elements are deleted from the app and the app package.
+When the code component is deleted from the app, all the code component elements get deleted from the app and the app package.

 ## Update existing code components